waku-org/pm/PROCESS.md

 For example, "End-to-end reliability" is a feature that refers to the SDS protocol.

+### Deliverable

+A deliverable is the work tackled by one subteam in regards to one FURPS set.
+In other words, it tracks the delivery of specific FURP(S), for one feature, by one subteam.

+For example:

+> Light Push FURPS
+> - F1.
+Light push returns itemized error code when the service node cannot forward a message.
+> - S1. nwaku service node
+> - S2.
+Browser edge node

+To track the work to achieve these FURPS, two deliverables should be created:

+1. [nwaku] Support error code in light push: Implement Light Push FURPS F1, S1.
+2. [js-waku] Support error code in light push: Implement Light Push FURPS F1, S2.

+When the **work** is not related to software behaviour (e.g. a contributor guide, some BD activities), then a deliverable is used to define the expected output, without referring to specific FURPS.

+Deliverables are owned by one, and only one, subteam.
+If a deliverable's execution depends on a group external to Waku, then it should be explicitly stated.

 ### Milestone

-A *Milestone* define a completion date and effort estimate for a collection of FURPS within or across given features.
+A *Milestone* define a completion date and effort estimate for a collection of deliverables, across one or several subteams.
-Milestones are set for the whole Waku team and may involve the effort of one or several Waku subteams.
-Dependencies on other groups to achieve a milestone should be minimalized.

-### Deliverable

-When the **work** is not related to software behaviour (e.g. a contributor guide, some BD activities), then a *deliverable* is used to define the expected output.

-Deliverables are an alternative to FURPS statements.

 ### Task

-A *task* is a piece of work necessary to deliver a FURPS statement.
+A *task* is a piece of work necessary to a deliverable.
 A task may be defined as a checkbox, or a GitHub issue.
 It is up to a subteam to decide how they organize their tasks (e.g. whether to use epics, issues per task, etc).